Gene Hackman's dog was misidentified as other mysteries swirl around actor's death

 Arakawa’s body was found with an open prescription bottle and pills scattered on the bathroom countertop, while Hackman’s remains were found in the home’s entryway.

-The two bodies both have tested negative for carbon monoxide, the colorless and odorless gas that fuels home appliances and can be fatal in poorly ventilated homes.
+The two bodies both have tested negative for carbon monoxide, a colorless and odorless gas that is a byproduct of fuel burned in some home appliances and can be fatal in poorly ventilated homes.
 No gas leaks were discovered in or around the home.

 On Tuesday, the sheriff's office also said that a more extensive utility company inspection found that one burner on a stove in the house had a miniscule leak that could not be lethal.

-Note: This story has been updated to correct the definition of carbon monoxide.